spring-projects/spring-batch/spring-batch-samples/README.md

 read numbers from 1 to 6 and send two chunks ({1, 2, 3} and {4, 5, 6}) to workers
 for processing and writing.

-This example shows how to:
+This example shows how to use:

-* configure a `ChunkMessageChannelItemWriter` on the master side to send chunks to workers
+* the `RemoteChunkingMasterStepBuilderFactory` to create a master step
-* configure a `ChunkProcessorChunkHandler` on the worker side to process chunks and send replies back to the master
+* the `RemoteChunkingWorkerBuilder` to configure an integration flow on the worker side.

 The sample uses an embedded JMS broker as a communication middleware between the master and workers.
 The usage of an embedded broker is only for simplicity's sake,